Scartho: Governance

+In 1921 the civil parish had a population of 744.
+On 1 April 1928 the parish was abolished to form Grimsby, part also went to Waltham.

+From 1974 to 1996 it was in the county of Humberside.
+Until 1996 it was in Great Grimsby district.

 Community

 Scartho's retail availability includes a Spar mini-supermarket on Waltham Road, surrounded by a number of other businesses including take-aways and a pharmacy.
 The supermarket houses the village Post Office after the long-established facility in Pinfold Lane closed in 2000.
 At this time one of the villages' two banks (Lloyds TSB – previously a Lloyds Bank) closed after 33 years of service.
 On Louth Road is a number of other businesses including a veterinary clinic, a newsagent, a building society and a pet store.